-1. Disconnect the negative (-) battery cable from the battery and then disconnect the battery cables from the genset.
+Disable the automatic genset starting feature of an inverter-charger or other automatic starting device and disconnect the negative (-) battery cable from the battery to keep the genset from starting while working on it.
+Then disconnect the battery cables from the genset.